roboception/rc_visard_ros/rc_visard_driver/README.md

   Exposure time in seconds if exp_auto is false.

+- camera_gain_value

+  Gain factor in decibel if exp_auto is false.

+- camera_wb_auto (only for color camera)

+  If true, then white balancing is done automatically.
+If false, then the red and blue to green ratios can be chosen manually.

+- camera_wb_ratio_red (only for color camera)

+  Red to green ratio for color balancing if camera_wb_auto is false.

+- camera_wb_ratio_blue (only for color camera)

+  Blue to green ratio for color balancing if camera_wb_auto is false.

 - depth_quality

   Quality can be "Low", "Medium", "High" and "StaticHigh".
 Only the first letter will be checked, thus specification of "L", "M", "H" or "S" is sufficient.

   + StaticHigh quality means computation with 640x480 pixel, limited to 3 Hz and accumulation input images.
 The scene must be static during image accumulation!
 The timestamp of the disparity image is taken from the first